 UC San Diego Community Psychiatry Residency Track

-Residents in this program rotate at community training sites in addition to rotations within UCSD Medical Center.
-UCSD placement sites include: San Ysidro Health Care Centers, Family Health Centers of San Diego, San Diego Youth Services, Survivors of Torture International, Deaf Community Services, Community Research Foundation Programs, Vista Hill Programs, and Providence Community Services.
+In addition to clinical rotations within the UCSD Medical Center, our residents rotate at Community Based Organization (CBO) training sites.
+CBO placement sites include San Ysidro Health Care Centers, Family Health Centers of San Diego, San Diego Youth Services, Survivors of Torture International, Deaf Community Services, Community Research Foundation Programs, San Diego Center for Children, and Vista Hill Programs.

 Community Track Residents also have a special didactic seminar series in their 3rd and 4th year, every Thursday afternoon, that is focused on learning about population health, advocacy, healthcare leadership, program design, finance, budgeting, collaborative care, outcomes-based research, and more!

 UC San Diego Child and Adolescent Community Fellowship

 The Child and Adolescent Psychiatry (CAP) Community Fellowship Track is available for applicants to apply for using a separate match number from the primary Child and Adolescent Psychiatry Fellowship Training Program.
 UCSD will recruit five fellows per year; four fellows will train in the CAP Fellowship and one fellow in the CAP Community Track Fellowship.
 Applicants can rank either or both tracks separately on their match list.

 The mission of the CAP Community Track is to train fellows to become well-rounded clinicians with expertise in caring for underserved youth.
 The curriculum and training focus on the San Diego County System of Care, school-based services, juvenile justice programs, federally qualified health centers (FQHC), residential programs, and "wrap-around" services.
 Fellows will acquire clinical experience and knowledge of the system to help them become leaders in the public sector, wherever they choose to practice.